 Step 1 - Installing a DPC

-The primary role of a damp proof course (DPC) is to become a vapor (and liquid) barrier, to stop or minimize the excessive evaporation of moisture into the wall fabric - the primary problem, that makes rising damp a never-ending problem.
+The primary role of a damp proof course (DPC) is to form a vapor (and liquid) barrier, to limit the evaporation of moisture from the soil into the wall fabric.
+It would also cut down the build-up of salts..

-This can be achieved by physical, chemical or electromagnetic means.
-Several DPC technologies exist on the market, including non-invasive magnetic DPCs.
+A damp proof course can be created by physical, chemical or electromagnetic means.
+Several DPC technologies exist on the marketplace, including non-invasive magnetic DPCs.

 Let's look at both of these steps in more detail.